-In Canada, interest rates have remained fairly low and consistent for some time.
-It looks, however, as though all this may change this year.
-Interest rates are set to increase, and some financial experts have even speculated that the interest rate could climb up to 1.50% by the end of the year.
+The Bank of Canada has recently raised the interest rate to the highest it has been in 22 years.
+This is due to unexpectedly strong consumer spending and an uplift in housing activity.
+Although it might seem as though small increases in the interest rate will not have much of an impact on you, the cost can quickly add up – especially if you have a mortgage.
+Even a small increase can cost you hundreds or thousands of dollars over the year.
+The interest rate has now been hiked to a 22 year high of 4.75% and it looks as though more may be to come.
 What does this mean for you?
 Well, no matter how much interest rates rise, it will mean higher borrowing rates for Canadians.
 Rising interest rates will inevitably make loans and mortgages more expensive.
 For households already in debt, even a tiny increase in interest rate can have an overwhelming impact on their finances.
-So, what is the impact of rising interest rate?
+So, what is the impact of rising interest rates?
 And how can you reduce the impact of rising interest rates?
 In this article, we explain the consequences and how you can stay in control.

 What does a small increase in interest rate cost the average Canadian?